Erik Dellums

-Erik Todd Dellums (born September 23, 1964) is an American actor and narrator.
-He played the drug kingpin Luther Mahoney for two seasons on Homicide: Life on the Street and voiced the roles as the radio DJ Three Dog in the 2008 video game Fallout 3, Prince Arcann, Thexan and Oggo in Knights of the Fallen Empire, the 2015 expansion to Star Wars: The Old Republic and Aaravos in the animated Netflix series The Dragon Prince.
+Erik Todd Dellums is an American actor and narrator.
+He is known for playing the drug kingpin Luther Mahoney for two seasons on Homicide: Life on the Street.
+He also voiced the roles as the radio DJ Three Dog in the 2008 video game Fallout 3; Prince Arcann, Thexan, and Oggo in Knights of the Fallen Empire, the 2015 expansion to Star Wars: The Old Republic; and Aaravos in the animated Netflix series The Dragon Prince.

-Early life
+Early life and education

-Dellums was born in the San Francisco Bay Area, California and moved to Washington, D.C. in his teenage years.
-He earned a Bachelor of Science degree in political science from Brown University in 1986 and has since worked in Los Angeles, New York City, and Washington, D.C.
-He is the son of Leola Roscoe, a lawyer, and Ron Dellums, the former U.S. representative from California and mayor of Oakland.
+Erik Dellums was born in the San Francisco Bay Area in California and later moved to Washington, D.C.
+He is the son of Leola "Roscoe” Higgs Dellums, a lawyer, and Ron Dellums, the former U.S. representative from California and mayor of Oakland.
 His sister Piper Dellums is an author.

+He earned a Bachelor of Science degree in political science from Brown University in 1986.